Funeral Checklist, Glossary, Terms, Final Needs Planning CanadaTM

 Grave liner – An alternative to a vault, a grave liner will prevent ground from sinking around the site of a grave when the earth begins to settle.

-Headstone – A headstone is used to identify the buried deceased.
+Headstone – Used to identify the buried deceased.
 Made of metal or stone these stones display information like the name of the individual, date and place of birth.

-Honorary pallbearers – Those who are not required to carry the casket, but are given spcial mention and recognition.
+Honorary pallbearers – Those not required to carry the casket, but given special mention and recognition.

 Inter – The process of placing the body in a grave or a tomb.